muhammadmueenarif/React-Crash-Course-from-Hero-to-Zero/readme.txt

 background and minheight,color of .app-header and paste in index.css. in index.css, remove all except .app and write max width 960px, margin 0 auto, and padding 64,16,16px.
 anything that will be returning will show on screen.

+Lec 6.
+Developer tools.
+What is browser? developer tools? why we need? chrome browser developer tools let you edit pages directly and diagnose problems easily. right click and inspect. first tab is element where we can see html Structure. we can edit it and click on elements to see its details. we can see different sizes and check responsiveness.

+Next is console. we can see log messages here. in its network tab we can see loading files and requesting. methods of requests get post etc., and other details. in the preview section we can see what is the response of the request.
+Next is application tab. we can see local storage, session storage, cookies, and cache.

+Let's install react developer tools. open react developer tools. we can inspect our component with this tool. we can see props, hooks info. we can see state of different component and change it. install it for chrome and add extension. it will show component and profiler in your console. we can see and inspect all the component.